BrianPugh/cyclopts/docs/source/api.rst

       The returned string should be **without** a leading ``--``.
       If :obj:`None` (default value), uses :func:`cyclopts.default_name_transform`.
-      If a subapp, inherits from first non-:obj:`None` parent.
+      Subapps inherit from the first non-:obj:`None` parent ``name_transform``.

    .. attribute:: config
       :type: Union[None, Callable, Iterable[Callable]]
       :value: None

-      A function or list of functions that are consecutively applied to keyword arguments.
+      A function or list of functions that are consecutively executed after parsing CLI tokens and environment variables.
-      These function(s) are called before any additional conversion and validation.
+      These function(s) are called **before** any conversion and validation.
-      Each function must have signature:
+      Each config function must have signature:

       .. code-block:: python